 Hello to all!
-For the past 5 years I have been running this website and it has grown to beyond my wildest dreams.
-Some days this very website has over 200,000 visitors and because of this I need and use superfast web servers to host the site.
+For the past 7 years I have been running this website and it has grown to beyond my wildest dreams.
+Some days this very website has over 200,000 visitors and because of this I need and use superfast dedicated web servers to host the site.
 Running this site costs quite a bit of cash every single month and on top of that, I work full-time 60+ hours a week on it each and every single day of the week (I received 200-300 emails a DAY).
 Because of this, I need YOUR help to cover my costs for this free information that is provided on a daily basis.

 If you ever decide to make a purchase from B&H Photo or Amazon, for ANYTHING, even diapers..you can help me without spending a penny to do so.
 If you use my links to make your purchase (when you click a link here and it takes you to B&H or Amazon, that is using my links as once there you can buy anything and I will get a teeny small credit) you will in turn be helping this site to keep on going and keep on growing.

 Not only do I spend money on fast hosting but I also spend it on cameras to buy to review, lenses to review, bags to review, gas and travel, and a slew of other things.
-You would be amazed at what it costs me just to maintain this website.
+You would be amazed at what it costs me just to maintain this website, in money and time.
 Many times I give away these items in contests to help give back you all of YOU.